 Again, as with all litigation, the circumstances are subjective and a Defence may largely be by reference to that Director’s role and the Director’s fiduciary duties.

-The Burden of Proof for Fraudulent Trading claims is much higher and accordingly a Liquidator will almost always look to issue the easier to prove claim for Wrongful Trading.
-The only exception to this will be where the Defendant is not a Director, as claims for Wrongful Trading cannot be brought against non-Directors.
+- The Burden of Proof for Fraudulent Trading claims is much higher and accordingly a Liquidator will almost always look to issue the easier to prove claim for Wrongful Trading.

 A Director responding to a Wrongful Trading claim does not have an ability to avail themselves of the statutory Defence under Section 1157 Companies Act 2006, namely that they acted with honesty and integrity, as the Directors all have a joint responsibility for any decisions ultimately made by the Company (and thus the need to ensure supervision of co-Directors as described above).